Find out if you’re an estate agency business who needs to register with HMRC under the Money Laundering Regulations.

 - answering questions from potential sellers, buyers, landlords or tenants

 - providing or arranging an energy performance certificate

 - providing a plan of a property and taking photographs

-- high street residential Estate Agency Businesses
+- high street residential estate agencies

 - property or land auctioneers